abadid/cmsc424-spring2018/project4/README.md

 | 7 | 16|

-Let us assume that we are interested to check if X and Y have a fuzzy functional dependency between each other in R i.e. Y is fuzzy functional dependent on X (X->Y).
+Let us say that we want to check if X and Y have a fuzzy functional dependency between each other in R i.e. Y is fuzzy functional dependent on X (X->Y).
 In this case, X is the first attribute and Y is the second attribute.

-Further, let us define R<sub>DUP</sub>, while considering X->Y, as the relation obtained from R that retains all duplicates defined on the first attribute (X).
+Further, let us define R<sub>DUP</sub>, while considering X->Y, as the relation obtained from R that *only* retains all duplicates defined on the first attribute (X).
 We define duplicates in two ways in the context of X->Y:

 1. x appears multiple times with the same y : e.g. x=3 (3,3)
 2. x appears multiple times with different y's : e.g. x=1 (1,2),(1,3),(1,4), x=2 (2,3),(2,3),(2,4)